 Introduction to the POS Survey

 Point-of-sale surveys (POS), also known as receipt surveys, are one of the main ways that retailers gather customer feedback.
 This is done offline, at their brick and mortar stores.
-The customer’s receipt contains the request for a customer survey and survey message – delivered at checkout.
+The customer’s receipt contains the request for a survey and survey message – delivered at checkout.
 This is done automatically via the POS system.
 This means it should be a great time to receive feedback.

 But we’re finding that this method is ineffective and seriously flawed, so we conclude that the POS survey is pointless.

-In fact, receipt surveys are quickly being replaced with other on-location methods that are better in delivering feedback.
+In fact, receipt customer surveys are quickly being replaced with other on-location methods that are better in delivering feedback.
 Particularly resulting in greater customer loyalty.

 What are POS Surveys?

-A point of sale or receipt customer survey collects feedback by requesting it on the receipt of the purchase.
+A point of sale or receipt survey collects feedback by requesting it on the receipt of the purchase.
 While you maybe have never noticed them before, they are likely on most of your receipts, usually in the form of a web site, QR code or 1-800 number.

 The feedback usually covers the shopping experiences, purchases, the customer journey and general satisfaction levels.
 Feedback is usually via survey questions.
 Time of visit is automatically recorded as is the store location.

 In most cases, retailers generally offer some kind of gift card or monthly draw to increase response rates from these receipt surveys.